 Step 1: Assemble an RFP Committee

 Your first step is to identify a committee of stakeholders that will need to be involved at each step of the formal bid process.
-This committee will participate in interviews with proposers and ultimately help guide selection of the chosen vendor.
+This committee will participate in interviews with proposers and ultimately help guide the selection of the chosen vendor.

 Defining roles early in the process will make things go a lot smoother and keep things on schedule.
 Some questions you’ll need to answer are: